BYU-PRISM/GEKKO/docs/ml.rst

          x: 0.47205029204
          Gekko Solvetime: 0.1068 s

-   Gekko_NN_SKlearn implements the ANN from SKlearn, specifically the one created by MLPRegressor.
+   Gekko_NN_SKlearn implements the ANN from `sklearn`, specifically the one created by MLPRegressor.
 Since scaling is necessary for neural networks, a custom min max scaler was replicated so that the interface could automatically scale and unscale data for prediction.